autopear/Medical-Reports-Classification/Applications/readme.txt

 Reports Manager:
   Allow to view and edit the XML report database.
   * Requires the XML file generated from Reports Generator.

+Reports Stemmer:
+  Stem all reports and save the output into a single text file.

 Tag Finder:
   Search specified tags in directories recursively.